Software monetization: Antitrust compliance of software monetization

 Gig economy online marketplaces like Uber, Lyft, Handy, Amazon Home Services, DoorDash, and Instacart have perfected a process where workers deal bilaterally with gigs whose employers have none of the standard obligations of employers, while the platform operates the entire labor market to its own benefit – what some antitrust experts call a "for-profit hiring hall."
 Gig workers, such as Uber drivers are not employees, and hence Uber setting the terms on which they transact with customers, including fixing the prices charged to customers, constitutes a violation of the ban on restraints of trade in the Sherman Antitrust Act of 1890.
 In the United States, the issue of whether companies such as Uber is a price-fixing conspiracy, and whether that price fixing is horizontal has yet to be resolved at trial.
 In response to price fixing allegations, Uber publicly stated that: "we believe the law is on our side and that"s why in four years no anti-trust agency has raised this as an issue and there has been no similar litigation like it in the U.S."

 The spirit of the antitrust law is to protect consumers from the anticompetitive behavior of businesses that have either monopoly power in their market or companies that have banded together to exert cartel market behavior.
 Monopoly or cartel collusion creates market disadvantages for consumers.
 However, the antitrust law clearly distinguishes between purposeful monopolies and businesses that found themselves in a monopoly position purely as the result of business success.
 The purpose of the antitrust law is to stop businesses from deliberately creating monopoly power.

 Discussions of antitrust policy in software are often clouded by common myths about this widely misunderstood area of the law.
 For example, the United States federal Sherman Antitrust Act of 1890 criminalizes monopolistic business practices, specifically agreements that restraint of trade or commerce.
 At the same time, the Sherman Act allows organic creation of legitimately successful businesses that gain honest profits from consumers.
 The Act's main function is to preserve a competitive marketplace.
 The Big Tech companies are large and successful companies, but success alone is not reason enough for antitrust action.
 A legitimate breach of antitrust law must be the cause of any action against a business.

-Antitrust law doesn't condemn a firm for developing a universally popular search engine, such as Google, even if that success leads to market dominance.
+Antitrust law does not condemn a firm for developing a universally popular search engine, such as Google, even if that success leads to market dominance.
 It's how a monopoly is obtained or preserved that matters — not its mere existence.